oliversheridanmethven/introduction_to_coding/README.markdown

 In this course we will mostly be using Python 2.7 instead of Python 3.
 This is not a major issue, but there will be some small syntactic differences between the two.
 ([For more information about *getting started* with Python](https://www.python.org/about/gettingstarted/)).

+> *The joy of coding Python should be in seeing short, concise, readable classes that express a lot of action in a small amount of clear code \- not in reams of trivial code that bores the reader to death.*
+\- Guido van Rossum.

 ## Git